What is the BCAT Test?

 Is the BCAT Test Difficult?

-The BCAT is designed to be challenging as it's seen as a helpful guide for whether you're ready and able to take the bar.
+The BCAT is designed to be challenging as it's a helpful guide for whether you're ready and able to take the bar.

 How Many Questions are on the BCAT Exam?